Korean War Legacy Project

 Bio

-Robert W. Stevens began his military career as part of the Illinois National Guard, but when there were no training facilities near where he was attending college he was dismissed from the National Guard.
+Robert W. Stevens began his military career as part of the Illinois National Guard, but when there were no training facilities near where he was attending college, he was dismissed from the National Guard.
 In November 1952, he enlisted in the Navy and served aboard the USS Boxer during the Korean War.
-His time aboard the USS Boxer, an aircraft carrier, did not see direct combat.
+During his time aboard the USS Boxer, an aircraft carrier, he did not see direct combat.
 However, the USS Boxer launched seventy aircraft missions daily and was resupplied with aerial bombs and fuel at night.
-Robert W. Stevens lost many friends, mostly pilots, during the Korean War.
-Robert W. Stevens retired from the Navy after twenty years with the rank of Lieutenant Commander.
-Above all, he believes all Americans must continue to protect the best interests of the United States.
+He shares he lost many friends, mostly pilots, during the Korean War.
+He retired from the Navy after twenty years with the rank of Lieutenant Commander, and above all, he believes all Americans must continue to protect the best interests of the United States.

 Video Clips